zitang/rest/README.md

 rest.js is designed to run in a browser environment, utilizing [AMD modules](https://github.com/amdjs/amdjs-api/wiki/AMD), or within [Node.js](http://nodejs.org/) as CommonJS modules.
 Any module loader capable of loading either AMD or CommonJS modules should be able to load rest.js. cujoJS [curl.js](https://github.com/cujojs/curl) is actively tested.

-An ECMAScript 5 compatible environment is assumed.
-Older browsers, ::cough:: IE, that do not support ES5 natively can be shimmed.
-Any shim should work, although we test with cujoJS [poly.js](https://github.com/cujojs/poly)
+An ECMAScript 5 compatible environment is required.

 Documentation